 2. Refection and meditation

-In almost every article I write for the How To Be Happy blog, I find myself suggesting to you that meditation might be a beneficial addition to your life.
+In almost every article I write for Tracking Happiness, I find myself suggesting that meditation might be a beneficial addition to your life.
 It is a practice that seems to have boundless benefits made all the more impressive by its ease of access.
 Anyone can meditate.

 Meditation is not a cure-all for mental wellbeing, but it’s a pretty good place to start.
 If journaling isn’t really your thing, just try to take the time every now and then to stop, take a breath and really think about all of the positives in your life.